 Mr. Davis is an accomplished brachial plexus injury attorney in Atlanta, Georgia.
 He has received virtually every award and honor available to Georgia trial attorneys.
-He is one of the foremost experts on legal action for brachial plexus injuries in Georgia.
-Published on March 16, 2017, last updated on June 26, 2019.
+He is one of the foremost experts on medical malpractice law in Georgia.
+Published on March 16, 2017, last updated on June 21, 2019.

 In order to understand what a brachial plexus injury is, it is necessary to be familiar with basic anatomy.
 The brachial plexus refers to the nerves running between the spine and shoulders, which control the movement of muscles in the shoulders, hands, and arms.
 Damage to the brachial plexus can occur when a physician fails to provide adequate obstetrical care.
 When brachial plexus injuries occur, the consequences are often devastating.

 Like all medical negligence cases, those involving brachial plexus injuries are complex and replete with opportunities for negligent doctors to avoid taking responsibility for the harm caused.
 What does that mean for you?
 Well, it means you’ll want a medical malpractice specialist, not just a general personal injury attorney who occasionally dabbles in medical cases.
 And you’ll want a firm like Davis Adams, with a track record of winning brachial plexus injury cases.

 We know how to diligently discover the important facts, retain world-class expert witnesses, and methodically prepare brachial plexus injury cases for trial in a way that maximizes the opportunity for a verdict that provides justice for our clients.

 - Infant’s head and neck are pulled toward the side as the shoulder’s drop through the mother’s pelvis;